5nizza/sdf/readme.md

 - `cmake ..`
 - `make`

-Feel free to ask me questions, since the tool is raw.
+Feel free to ask me questions, the tool is raw.